-Due to the COVID-19 pandemic and our ongoing commitment to community health and safety, we will continue to offer programming in a virtual format.
-Our online curriculum is synchronous, dynamic, and community-building.
+Our online and in person curriculum is dynamic and community-building.
 We bring teens together who want to share their poetry and prose with others who are as passionate about writing as they are.
 We look for writers whose work shows curiosity and risk-taking, and who are eager to experiment with forms and ideas new to them, in the company of their creative peers.
 Our talented, devoted and empathetic instructors help motivated young writers take their creative work to the next level.
 Find information below on the application process, and feel free to email us if you have questions!

 Join our mailing list to get programming updates!

-The Juniper Young Writers Online programs welcome young writers in grades 8-12.
+The Juniper Young Writers programs welcome rising sophomores through seniors to apply.

 Juniper seeks creative students who are dedicated to exploring the writing process and developing their skills in a collaborative environment.
 We encourage writers from diverse backgrounds, life experiences, and writing styles to apply.

-To apply for a scholarship get your application in by the scholarship/early bird deadline (March 15, 2022 for Summer 2022)
+To apply for a scholarship, please submit your application by the deadline!

 Application materials include: